Publications

 Background: A formal prognostic staging system in wild-type transthyretin amyloid cardiomyopathy (ATTRwt-CM), based on echocardiographic imaging, is lacking.
 We evaluated the prognostic performance of global longitudinal strain (GLS) staging in a large ATTRwt-CM patient cohort, including under tafamidis treatment and relative to National Amyloidosis Center (NAC) biomarker staging.
 Methods: A multicentric, international ATTRwt-CM patient cohort with baseline GLS (distribution quartiles), evaluate...
 Abstract

-Journal of the American Heart Association, 3 1 2025, Pages e046283 Anrep Effect in the Right Ventricle: Evidence From Systolic Duration Analysis.
+Journal of the American Heart Association, Volume 14, Issue 24, 3 1 2025, Pages e046283 Anrep Effect in the Right Ventricle: Evidence From Systolic Duration Analysis.
 Reil JC, Sequeira V, Wink J, Federspiel JM, Reil GH, Steendijk P

 Annals of hepatology, 3 1 2025, Pages 102170 Genetic risk factors for MASLD/MASH and cardiovascular disease in elderly individuals.
 Theel WB, de Jong VD, Grobbee DE, Jukema JW, Trompet S, Cabezas MC